Visiting or Non-Degree Seeking Students

 After we reach you to confirm your application, you can activate your account.

-If you have your username and still can't activate your account, please call the ITS Help Desk or contact a student success navigator for help.
+If you have your username and still can't activate your account, please call the Service Desk or contact a student success navigator for help.

 Access Your Central Piedmont Email